 In Purnea arms case, NIA seizes incriminating material pertaining to monetary transactions

-New Delhi, Oct 14: The national Investigation Agency conducted searches in connection with the Purnea Arms case.
+New Delhi, Oct 14: The National Investigation Agency (NIA) conducted searches in connection with the Purnea Arms case.

 Searches were conducted at the home of Chandra Vijay Pratap and the Premises of M/s Sanmario Pharmaceuticals Private Limited, located at Patna.
 Pratap is the director of this company.